Gumbel Counterfactual Generation From Language Models: Identifiability

 \section{Identifiability}

-We discuss the identifiability of the counterfactual distribution associated with \cref{constr:lm-gsem}.
+We discuss the identifiability of the counterfactual distribution associated with \cref{constr:lm-wsem}.

-\paragraph{Non-uniqueness of \cref{constr:lm-gsem}.} \cref{eq:noise-to-lm} is far from the only way of defining the causal mechanism behind a language process.
-While, by definition, any suitable construction defines the same probability distribution over $\kleene{\alphabet}$ as the LM, the \emph{counterfactual} distributions may vary substantially among the different constructions.
-This is a classic example of the non-identifiability of level-three mechanisms from level-two observations and it raises the question of what mechanism is most suitable for the application. \citet{pmlr-v97-oberst19a,chatzi2024counterfactualtokengenerationlarge} discuss how the exact assumed causal model affects counterfactual distributions.
+\cref{eq:noise-to-lm} is not the only way of defining the causal mechanism behind an LP.
+While, by definition, any suitable construction defines the same probability distribution over $\kleene{\alphabet}$ as the LP, the \emph{counterfactual} distributions may vary substantially among the different constructions.
+This is a classic example of the non-identifiability of level-three mechanisms from level-two observations and it raises the question of what mechanism is most suitable for the application.

 An alternative to \cref{eq:noise-to-lm} could be inverse CDF sampling.
 However, inverse CDF sampling is sensitive to the arbitrary choice of indexing: An algorithm can produce differing counterfactual distributions depending on how the outcomes in the categorical distribution are mapped to integers; see \citet[][\S 3.1]{pmlr-v97-oberst19a} for a concrete example. \citet[][\S 3.2]{pmlr-v97-oberst19a} thus argue that many such SEMs are unnatural distributions and introduce the intuitive desideratum of \defn{counterfactual stability}, which generalizes the well-known monotonicity of binary RVs to categorical RVs.
 Importantly, monotonicity is sufficient for the identification of counterfactual quantities of binary RVs \citep[][Thm.
 9.2.15]{10.5555/1642718}.
 Informally, counterfactual stability requires that a counterfactual outcome can only be different if the counterfactual intervention increases the probability of the different outcome more than the probability of the original outcome.
 Counterfactual stability is satisfied by the Gumbel-max SEM \citep[][Thm.
-2]{pmlr-v97-oberst19a}, motivating the use of Gumbel-max in \cref{constr:lm-gsem}.
+2]{pmlr-v97-oberst19a}, motivating the use of Gumbel-max in \cref{constr:lm-wsem}.